-Tunney's Pasture is the current western terminus of the Confederation Line, until 2025, when the line is extended further west as part of Stage 2.
+Tunney's Pasture is the current western terminus of the Confederation Line, until 2025 when the line is extended further west as part of Stage 2.
 This station serves the expansive Tunney's Pasture federal government complex, the neighbourhoods of Hintonburg, Wellington West and Mechanics Ville.
-This station is also among the busiest on the Confederation Line due to its current role of terminus for passengers heading to and from the south and west.
+This station is also among the busiest on the Confederation Line due to its current role as a terminus for passengers heading to and from the south and west.

 The station is located at the corner of Scott and Holland Avenues in Ottawa.
 Entrances to the station are located along Scott Street near Holland, with a second entrance just North of Scott along Tunney's Pasture Driveway.
 A third entrance is located at the northwestern corner of the bus loop to allow nearby workers of Tunney's Pasture an additional entrance into the station.